Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 Many urgent care visits involve sprains, strains, and minor fractures that our physiotherapists can assess and manage.
 Manitobans have "direct access" to private practice physiotherapy.
 That means you don’t need a doctor’s referral to go straight to a private physiotherapy clinic, like River East Physiotherapy, for care.

-Will a Health Care Worker strike increase wait times for urgent care?
 For bone, muscle, and joint injuries (e.g. back pain, ankle sprains) come straight to us for physiotherapy without a physician referral, to eliminate an urgent care visit.

 2. Rapid Assessment and Treatment for Workplace, Motor Vehicle Injuries, and Sports Injuries